Components

 'alias' => '[data-column="title"]',

-'slug' => '#slug'
+'slug' => '#slug',

 use MoonShine\Laravel\Http\Responses\MoonShineJsonResponse;